With fresh mountain air and French flair, the Central Highlands city of Dalat can easily put you into a European state of mind

 Things to do

-Get lost in the kitsch Hang Nga Crazy House opens in new window.
+Get lost in the kitsch and otherworldly Hang Nga Crazy House opens in new window, as much a sightseeing highlight as a guesthouse.
 The owner was an architect trained in Russia, and the adopted daughter of Ho Chi Minh’s second-in-command.
-She shared the same architectural vision as Gaudi and Dali.
-It is as much a place for sightseeing as a guesthouse.
-The Crazy House is the Vietnamese version of the Hundertwasser House in Vienna.
+She shared the same architectural vision as Gaudi and Dali, and her Crazy House is the Vietnamese version of Vienna's famous Hundertwasser House.

 Old school java

-Visit Linh Phuoc Pagoda opens in new window, a Disneyland-like pagoda complex prettified with coloured glass recycled from old beer bottles.
-Construction started in 1949 by some monks and Buddhists of the Mahayana sect from Hue, and it was completed in 1952.
-The whole complex showcases high levels of craftsmanship with intricate ceramic mosaic work and broken glazed tiles.
+Visit opens in new windowLinh Phuoc Pagoda, a Disneyland-like pagoda complex prettified with coloured glass recycled from old beer bottles.
+Constructed between 1949 and 1952 by the monks and Buddhists of Hue's Mahayana sect, the whole complex showcases high levels of craftsmanship with intricate ceramic mosaic work and glazed tiles.

 CBD 30km south of the city